 At 1 am (01:00) GMT on the last Sunday in March we move our clocks forward by one hour for the start of British Summer Time.

 Summer time is from the last Sunday in March until the last Sunday in October.

-We've been changing our clocks forwards and backwards in the UK since 1916.
 It's all to do with saving the hours of daylight, and was started by a man called William Willett, a London builder, who lived in Petts Wood in Kent (near our school).